Nearly 130 guns found in home of police ambush suspect, officials say

 An arrest warrant said one of the girls was younger than 11 when the abuse happened nearly 10 years ago.
 The other girl, who was between 11 and 14, was abused in the past year, a warrant said.

-Hopkins is a Vietnam veteran who was awarded a marksman badge with a pistol bar and a sharpshooter with rifle bar decorations during 11 years in the U.S Army.
+Frederick Hopkins is a Vietnam veteran who was awarded a marksman badge with a pistol bar and a sharpshooter with rifle bar decorations during 11 years in the U.S Army.

 He is charged with murder and six counts of attempted murder.
 He was denied a public defender in a hearing Tuesday where he told the judge he has no money and he wanted to protect the income of his wife, who is a family law attorney in Florence, WPDE-TV reported.